nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 User specifies exact student name.

     * 1a1.
-AcademyDirectory displays the queried information associated with the queried student.
+Academy Directory displays the queried information associated with the queried student.

          Use case ends.

 * 1a.
 User's queried information is not supported
     * 1a1.
-AcademyDirectory shows an error message.
+Academy Directory shows an error message.
     * 1a2.
-AcademyDirectory requests for the user to try another information.
+Academy Directory requests for the user to try another information.

         Use case ends.